The greatest gift that will ever be given is not simply a reference to the birth of Messiah, and His death and resurrection from the grave.

 Heb 10:22 Let us draw near with a true heart in full assurance by faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water

-The gifts of Yahshua’s Holy Spirit allow us to experience true love, joy and an enduring faith that is not easily shattered (Rom 10:17, Gal 5:22-23, 1 Cor 2:5).
+The gifts of Yahweh’s Holy Spirit allow us to experience true love, joy and an enduring faith that is not easily shattered (Rom 10:17, Gal 5:22-23, 1 Cor 2:5).

 Heb 9:15 And for this cause he is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eternal inheritance

-Our assurance of Salvation is based on faith, and this too comes from the Holy Spirit.
-Yahshua is the author of our faith, which provides us with the surety that His promises to us are true (Heb 10:22, Col 2:2, 1 Thes 1:5, Heb 6:11).
+The hope of salvation, is shared by all of the faithful descendants of Abraham, united through the same Spirit of Yahweh the Savior Gal 3:3-9, Heb 8:9.
+Our assurance of Salvation is based on faith, and this too comes by means of His Holy Spirit that dwells within us.
+He is the author of our faith, which provides us with the surety that His promises to us are true (Heb 10:22, Col 2:2, 1 Thes 1:5, Heb 6:11).